aicenter/pZero/README.md

 ```

 This script is just a CLI wrapper around the `/home/mrkosja1/pZero/src/pzero/zoo/pomuzero_recursive_minigrid_config.py` file, which is the main entry point, and which can be run also directly.

+The scripts generate logs in the `data` directory.
+These logs can be viewed with tensorboard, and the logs contain also the model checkpoints and gifs of the agent's behavior in the episodes.

+## State of things and next steps
+I have merged everything into the `main` branch.
+The commit ["Attempt at recursive representation, not learning"](https://github.com/aicenter/pZero/commit/97b77b4b70ea8f42e9fd52614a449b7410d488c3) contains attempt at recursive representation network, which is not learning anything.
+This is one thick commit, and it may be better to start just before it from scratch, where I am somewhat confident things work as intended.